-We then run a logistic regression model in which outcome is the dependent variable. sex, age and group are the independent variables.
-We estimate an interaction of sex and age.
+We then run a logistic regression model in which outcome is the dependent variable. age and group are the independent variables.
+We estimate an interaction of group and age.

-We note that the regression coefficient for the interaction term is not statistically significant.
+We note that the regression coefficient for the interaction terms are not statistically significant.

 '''

-logit outcome sex##c.age i.group
+logit outcome c.age##i.group

 '''

-Running C:\Users\agrogan\Desktop\GitHub\newstuff\categorical\logistic-interacti > ons-2\profile.do .
+Running C:\Users\agrogan\Desktop\GitHub\newstuff\categorical\logistic-interacti > ons-3\profile.do .